yagopv/crypto-vue/README.md

 # crypto-vue

-> A Vue project for cryptocurrencies graph visualization
+> A Vue project for cryptocurrency graph visualizations

 ## Build Setup